What Is Bitcoin? Learn About BTC and How Bitcoin Works

 Bitcoin is sent using a peer-to-peer network, which operates on the blockchain, also known as a public distributed ledger.

-It is notable to mention that you may trade CFDs on Bitcoin (BTC/USD, BTC/EUR, and BTC pairings with other digital currencies) in a free-of-charge demo trading account with Admirals.
+It is notable to mention that you may trade CFDs on Bitcoin (BTC/USD, BTC/EUR, and BTC pairings with other digital currencies) in a free-of-charge demo trading account with Admiral Markets.
 This gives you the opportunity to get familiar with this financial instrument in a virtual environment before you test your trading strategies with your live account.

 What is the Abbreviation for Bitcoin?